19-Day Turkiye Tour – Origins of Western Civilization

 Day 11 | Lydae, Ekincik

-This morning, disembark early to hike the scenic yet challenging trail through the pine forests to the mausoleum at ancient Lydae.
-Located in the middle of a peninsula in a basin surrounded by mountains, this site is reachable only by sea and is rarely visited.
-If you choose not to hike, you may remain on board as the gulet cruises around the peninsula.
-While awaiting the hikers at the trail’s end at Agalimani, you may swim or relax.
+This morning, disembark early to hike the scenic (yet challenging) trail through the pine forests to the mausoleum at ancient Lydae.
+Located in the middle of a peninsula in a basin surrounded by mountains, this site is reachable only by sea and receives few visitors.
+If you’d rather relax on the water, you may remain on board as the gulet cruises around the peninsula.
+While awaiting the hikers at the trail’s end at Agalimani, you may swim or simply unwind.
 In the afternoon, cruise to a peaceful cove on the Bay of Ekincik, where you will anchor for two nights.

 Day 12 | Caunus, Dalyan, Ekincik

-The hikers will head over the peninsula on a three-hour hike back to the gulet in the lovely Bay of Ekincik.
-Everyone else will go into the little village of Dalyan for some shopping before rejoining the gulet in Ekincik Bay.
+The hikers will head over the peninsula on a three-hour trail back to the gulet in the lovely Bay of Ekincik.
+Everyone else will visit the charming village of Dalyan for some shopping before rejoining the gulet in Ekincik Bay.

-After an early breakfast, bid farewell to the gulet crew before driving north through farmlands and pine-forested mountains to visit the Temple of Zeus at Euromus.
-Then, continue to the Aegean coast to explore the remains of the enormous Temple of Apollo at Didyma and learn about ancient fortune-telling and Greek oracles.
-After lunch, you will continue north to the Menderes (ancient Meander) River delta, pass Miletus, and visit the ruins of the impressive Greek city of Priene with its grid system of streets, small theater, and remaining columns.
+After an early breakfast, bid farewell to the gulet crew before traveling north through farmlands and pine-forested mountains to the Aegean coast.
+Visit the remains of the enormous Temple of Apollo at Didyma and learn about ancient fortune-telling and Greek oracles.
+After lunch, continue north past the Menderes (ancient Meander) River delta, pass Miletus, and stop at a traditional farmer’s market in Selçuk: a historic village near Ephesus, where you will spend two nights.

 Day 14 | Ephesus

-After a quick ride to the Izmir airport and a short flight, you will arrive at Istanbul, a crown jewel among cities, and begin several wonderful days exploring the legacies of Greek, Byzantine, and Ottoman civilizations.
+After a quick ride to the Izmir airport and a short flight, arrive in Istanbul, a crown jewel among cities, and begin several wonderful days exploring the legacies of Greek, Byzantine, and Ottoman civilizations.

-Enter Istanbul through the massive Byzantine walls that span the peninsula from the Sea of Marmara to the Golden Horn.
+Enter the Sultanahmet (historic center of Istanbul) through the massive Byzantine walls that span the peninsula from the Sea of Marmara to the Golden Horn.
 These walls both defined and protected Constantinople until they were breached by the Turks in 1453.
-From there, head for the hotel where you will luxuriate in the heart of old Istanbul, the Sultanahmet, for four nights.
+From there, head for the Four Seasons Hotel, where you will luxuriate in the heart of old Istanbul, the Sultanahmet, for four nights.

 Days 16 - 18 | Istanbul

-We keep a flexible schedule with respect to the order of events in our exploration of Istanbul.
-Weather, group interest, and energy are all taken into consideration.
+Your exploration of Istanbul is designed to be flexible, with the order of activities shaped by weather, group interest, and energy all taken into consideration.
 Here are our best intentions, and we usually do them all—and then some!

-During the next three days, you’ll explore the Sultanahmet, visit the Blue Mosque, Aya Sophia, Topkapi Palace, and the site of the ancient Hippodrome, where you see the great obelisk brought from Egypt by the Romans.
+During the next three days, you’ll explore the Sultanahmet, visit the Blue Mosque, Aya Sophia, and Topkapi Palace.
+At the site of the ancient Hippodrome, you will see the great obelisk brought from Egypt by the Romans.
 You’ll find a cacophony of sights and sounds in the Spice Bazaar as you stroll through its passages.
 Nearby is the marvelous Rustum Pasha Mosque, one of the finest examples of the architecture of Sinan.
 The Grand Bazaar is simply overwhelming – anything you want is likely to be there.
-You’ll have a private cruise on the Bosphorus.
+You’ll also have a private cruise on the Bosphorus, a narrow strait that divides the city of Istanbul into Europe and Asia.

-On the European side, you’ll visit Taksim Square—one of the highest points in Istanbul, then stroll down Istiklal Caddesi, a historic commercial and residential street open only to pedestrians and cute little red trolleys.
+On the European side, you’ll visit Taksim Square, one of the highest points in the city, then stroll down Istiklal Caddesi, a historic commercial and residential street open only to pedestrians and quaint little red trolleys.
 For a sweeping 360° view of Istanbul, including the Asian side, you’ll climb the Galata Tower, built by the Genoese in the 14th century.
-Dining will be at some of our favorite restaurants, and a beverage at the Four Seasons Terrace bar while taking in the view is always a winner.
+Expect to dine at some of our favorite restaurants (a beverage at the Four Seasons Terrace bar while taking in the view is always a winner!).
 You’ll also have some personal time to savor the city.

 Day 19 | Depart for home